Atmozfears

-Tim van de Stadt, known his stage name Atmozfears, is a Dutch hardstyle artist.
+Tim van de Stadt, known by his stage name Atmozfears, is a Dutch hardstyle artist.

 Atmozfears was previously a trio, consisting of Tim, Kevin Keiser and Michael Jessen, formed in 2009.
 By the end of 2012, Jessen had left the group.
 In February 2012, Atmozfears joined the hardstyle label Scantraxx Records.
 Atmozfears has played at such festivals as Defqon.1, The Qontinent, Q-Base and Tomorrowland.

 On July 1, 2013, Scantraxx announced that Tim and Kevin had gone separate ways.
 Tim kept the "Atmozfears" synonym, while Kevin would end up becoming another hardstyle producer called Infrno.
 In 2017, Tim collaborated with Hardwell on the Hardwell & Friends Vol.1 EP on a song called "All That We Are Living For" featuring M.Bronx.
 In 2018, Atmozfears produced the main anthem for the Q-Base Festival, commemorating its 15th and last edition.

+Biography

+2008: Musical beginnings

+Tim van de Stadt grew up in a musical family and was already playing the piano at the age of 4.
+During his youth, his interest developed more and more towards electronic music and sound engineering.
+He initially made a name for himself in social networks under the pseudonym DJ Vapour, with which he was already active in hardstyle.
+Together with his friend Bart Kuipers he started the act BK & T-mothy, producing house music.
+At the age of 17, producer Joshua Dutrieux (also known as JDX) noticed him and invited him to his studio in Hollywood to teach him more about producing music.
+After a few months, van de Stadt returned to the Netherlands and continued to perform there with Kuipers under the name Paranoia.